-They can be found mostly on the ground in search of food.
+They can be found primarily on the ground in search of food.
 The California quail is mainly a seed eater.
 They also eat leaves, flowers, catkins, grain, and invertebrates like caterpillars, beetles, and mites.

 Among the six species of quail found in North America, the mountain quail is the largest bird.
 The mountain quail eats plants, insects, beetles, and ants.
-Although the mountain quail flourish in both arid and wet habitats, they are seldom found in grassland.
+Although the mountain quail flourish in arid and wet habitats, they are seldom found in grassland.

 A mountain quails diet includes small fruits, flowers, and seeds of many smaller plants.
-The breeding biology of the mountain quail is yet to be fully researched, but according to records, the male attracts the female by presenting food using his flank and tail feather.
+The breeding biology of the mountain quail is yet to be thoroughly researched, but according to records, the male attracts the female by presenting food using his flank and tail feather.

-During the mating period, the male might present itself holding out their wings, cocking and fanning the tail, and flaring the feathers of the neck and flanks.
+During the mating period, the male might present itself holding out its wings, cocking and fanning the tail, and flaring the feathers of the neck and flanks.
 Females are known to crouch in front of their potential mates.

 Gambel’s quail, a gregarious desert bird, is decorated in gray, chestnut, and cream plumage.